Treasury stock: After buyback

-The company can either retire (cancel) the shares (however, retired shares are not listed as treasury stock on the company's financial statements) or hold the shares for later resale.
-Buying back stock reduces the number of outstanding shares.
-Accompanying the decrease in the number of shares outstanding is a reduction in company assets, in particular, cash assets, which are used to buy back shares.
+Shares purchased into the treasury are recorded on the company's balance sheet as an offset or reduction in shareholder equity, matching the reduction in company cash to pay for them.
+The company can hold the treasury stock for future reissue or retire (cancel) the shares.
+Upon cancellation the cost of the shares is folded into a normal equity account, such as retained earnings or additional paid capital, and ceases to appear on the balance sheet.

 Accounting for treasury stock

 On the balance sheet, treasury stock is listed under shareholders' equity as a negative number.
 It is commonly called "treasury stock" or "equity reduction".
 That is, treasury stock is a contra account to shareholders' equity.

 One way of accounting for treasury stock is with the cost method.
 In this method, the paid-in capital account is reduced in the balance sheet when the treasury stock is bought.
 When the treasury stock is sold back on the open market, the paid-in capital is either debited or credited if it is sold for less or more than the initial cost respectively.

 Another common way for accounting for treasury stock is the par value method.
 In the par value method, when the stock is purchased back from the market, the books will reflect the action as a retirement of the shares.
 Therefore, common stock is debited and treasury stock is credited.
 However, when the treasury stock is resold back to the market the entry in the books will be the same as the cost method.

 In either method, any transaction involving treasury stock cannot increase the amount of retained earnings.
 If the treasury stock is sold for more than cost, then the paid-in capital treasury stock is the account that is increased, not retained earnings.
 In auditing financial statements, it is a common practice to check for this error to detect possible attempts to "cook the books".